We are not old yet, but my spouse is chronically ill and not sexually functioning. What am I supposed to do?

 The question of how to behave with a sick spouse is a question that few talk about.

 • Living with a spouse who suffers from a prolonged chronic illness is the ultimate test of any relationship, not just sexuality.
 Chronic diseases usually intensify the relationship, positive or negative.
 Some couples strengthen their bond during sickness, but other relationships may not survive.
-The decision to stay together is a joint decision between the two partners, but the healthy spouse must not feel as if he is making a painful sacrifice.
+The decision to stay together is a joint decision between the two partners, but the healthy spouse must not feel he is making a painful sacrifice.

 • Many years ago, a naturopathic therapist told me that if the emotional connection between the couple before the prolonged outbreak of the disease were excellent, the relationship would only deepen.
 And if the bond weren't proper, it probably wouldn't survive either!
 (I'm not an expert in the field; I believe she was right.)